 Join us for a half hour session of fun filled stories, songs, bounces, rhymes and exploratory play.
 Caregivers and registration are required to attend.

 Music Time with Miss Tina - Registration required.
 Held on the first Friday each month.
-NOTICE: Please stop by or call the library for times, ages and registration.

 Check the Kids Calendar for more event information

 Studies show that young children who are exposed to more books, will do better in school.

 Find your child's reading level at this site http://www.lexile.com/fab/Illinois/

 The Illinois Department of Natural Resources has developed a new educational resource to use with children in grades PreK thru 3.
 The “field trip pack” contains hands-on equipment to encourage young children to explore nature.